EHC Q1 2026 Earnings Call Summary | Stock Taper

 • Adjusted EBITDA: $1.35 billion to $1.38 billion.

-• CapEx: Expected to peak at about 15% of revenue over the next two years, with a focus on capacity expansion.
+• CapEx Expectations: Anticipated to peak at about 15% of revenue over the next 2-3 years before stabilizing at 10-12%.

 4. Bad News, Challenges, or Points of Concern

-• Impact of Unit Closures: Four IRF units closed, impacting discharge growth by approximately 85 basis points.
+• Impact of Unit Closures: Four IRF units closed, negatively affecting discharge growth by approximately 85 basis points, though this impact is expected to diminish over time.

-• Occupancy Constraints: Average occupancy at 78.7%, with some hospitals exceeding 90%, indicating potential capacity issues.
+• Occupancy Constraints: Average occupancy at 78.7%, with some hospitals exceeding 90%, indicating potential limits on growth until new capacity is added.

 5. Notable Q&A Insights

-• Nursing Turnover: Lowest turnover since 2012 attributed to effective hiring and clinical ladder programs.
+• Nursing Turnover: Lowest turnover since 2012 attributed to effective talent acquisition and career advancement programs.

-Overall, EHC reported strong financial performance in Q1 2026, with strategic initiatives focused on capacity expansion and quality improvement, while navigating challenges related to regulatory changes and market dynamics.
+Overall, EHC demonstrated strong financial performance in Q1 2026, with strategic initiatives focused on capacity expansion and improving patient outcomes, while navigating challenges related to regulatory changes and market dynamics.